 - Nondairy yogurts (almond, coconut or soy)

-- Fermented soy products (tempeh and miso, click here for my article about soy)
+- Fermented soy products (tempeh and miso, which you know I love soy!)

 - Fermented nut or seed cheeses